Aliases for ACO1 Gene

 GeneCards Summary for ACO1 Gene

-ACO1 (Aconitase 1, Soluble) is a Protein Coding gene.
-Diseases associated with ACO1 include x-linked sideroblastic anemia with ataxia and hyperferritinemia-cataract syndrome.
-Among its related pathways are Carbon metabolism and Metabolism.
-GO annotations related to this gene include RNA binding and iron-responsive element binding.
+ACO1 (Aconitase 1) is a Protein Coding gene.
+Diseases associated with ACO1 include Friedreich Ataxia and Hemochromatosis, Type 1.
+Among its related pathways are Carbon metabolism and Doxorubicin Pathway (Cardiomyocyte Cell), Pharmacodynamics.
+Gene Ontology (GO) annotations related to this gene include RNA binding and iron-responsive element binding.
 An important paralog of this gene is IREB2.

 Iron sensor.
 Binds a 4Fe-4S cluster and functions as aconitase when cellular iron levels are high.
 Functions as mRNA binding protein that regulates uptake, sequestration and utilization of iron when cellular iron levels are low.
 Binds to iron-responsive elements (IRES) in target mRNA species when iron levels are low.
 Binding of a 4Fe-4S cluster precludes RNA binding.

 Catalyzes the isomerization of citrate to isocitrate via cis-aconitate.